-WRITING CULTURE: INTRO TO CREATIVE NONFICTION CPE (SUPA WRT 114)
+WRITING CULTURE: INTRO TO CREATIVE NONFICTION H (SUPA WRT-114)

 Introduction to Creative Writing focuses on the genre of creative nonfiction.
 Students explore varieties of creative nonfiction, such as memoir; biography; the personal essay; travel, science, and food writing; and "new journalism."
 As its name suggests, creative nonfiction borrows elements from fiction and poetry (e.g., description, scene construction, dialogue, etc.) yet still aims to tell the truth.
 For a writer to "tell it slant," however, is to acknowledge the ways in which one's subjective viewpoint shapes what counts as "the truth" in telling a story about one's own or another's experiences.
 Students will have the opportunity to experiment with style, genre, and subject in a writing studio environment and to read varied examples of contemporary creative nonfiction (e.g., Michael Pollan's The Omnivore's Dilemma, Rebecca Skloot's The Immortal Life of Henrietta Lacks, George Saunders' The Braindead Megaphone, etc.).
 Students will craft and workshop their own creative nonfiction compositions.
-This course will run pending final approval with Syracuse University.

 SUPA Credit: 3 Credits

-Prerequisite: English 3 CPE or AP English 3
+Prerequisite: English 3 AP or English 3 CPE

-GENDER AND LITERARY TEXTS CPE (SUPA ETS-192)
+GENDER AND LITERARY TEXTS H (SUPA ETS-192)

 Gender & Literary Texts explores the construction and representation of 'gender,' especially as it affects the production and reception of literary and other cultural texts.
 The course foregrounds readers' interpretive practices, i.e., how we read and make meaning in texts, particularly if we interpret them using the premise that gender is a social construct-rather than a natural, ahistorical "essence" that somehow "expresses" our true "selves."
 To examine the ways in which literature participates in the social reproduction of gender, as well as the difference that gender makes in the production and reception of literary texts, students will practice extensive close reading, evidence-based analysis and argumentation, and independent- inquiry.
 Raising awareness of how meanings are created through acts of critical reading, students will thus learn to analyze the ways texts construct categories of difference, including differences of gender, race and social class.
-This course will run pending final approval with Syracuse University.

-SUPA Credit: 3 Credits
+Credit: 3 Credits